rajive/doma/doc/BestPractices.md

 - Create component interface specific qos profiles that extend the per service interface specific qos profiles, using topic filters.

-- To define a component's qos profile in `ComponentQosLib`, extend profiles in `ParticpantQosLib` and use profiles from `FactoryQosLib`.
+- To define a component's qos profile in `DeploymentQosLib`, extend profiles in `ParticpantQosLib` and use profiles from `FactoryQosLib`.
 This avoids duplication and ensures a compact qos specification.